The Birth of Time

 The Illians themselves lived better than most, but their god had little compassion.
 Even the children of Mulcarn were forced to forgo basic conveniences and technology in order to maintain the unchanging will of their winter god.
 Their priests and shamans learned to control the forces of winter to some extent and even derive sustenance from the frozen soil.

 Other northern tribes gathered together into a new empire, the Doviello.
 These men embraced their bestial nature and became more like a pack of wolves than men.
-They served a use to Mulcarn, by hunting and killing other tribes, and not interfering with the actions of the Illians.
-Since they had little interest in the advancement and change that Mulcarn abhorred, they were allowed to remain.
+They served a use to Mulcarn, by hunting and killing enemy tribes and not interfering with the actions of the Illians.
+Since the Doviello had little interest in the advancement and change that Mulcarn abhorred, they were allowed to remain.

 Creation would have remained frozen indefinitely had Kylorin not returned.
-He gathered scattered tribes of men under one banner, naming them the Amurites, and taught then the secrets of magic.
-He reforged the broken pieces of the Godslayer and took it into battle against Mulcarn, killing him and ending the Age of Ice.
-Kylorin was also slain.
-The redeemed spirit of the father of magic was taken up by Nantosuelta’s angels.
-The Godslayer was retrieved by Dagda, god of balance, and taken to a secret place for safekeeping.
+He gathered scattered tribes of men under one banner, the Amurites, and taught them the secrets of magic.
+He reforged the broken pieces of the Godslayer and took it into battle against Mulcarn, banishing the god from creation and ending the Age of Ice.
+Kylorin also perished.
+The Godslayer was retrieved by Dagda’s archangel and taken to a secret place for safekeeping.

 I was born to end an age of destruction.
-Dragons, angels, leviathans, the mighty armies of the gods clashed as they struggled for advantage.
-Below, the earth trembled, and man was locked into a terrifying existence he could not hope to comprehend.
+Dragons, angels, demons, leviathans, and mighty armies of the gods clashed as they struggled for advantage.
+Below, the earth trembled and man was locked into a terrifying existence he could not hope to comprehend.

-The gods agreed on but one thing—that should they continue their struggle across the face of creation, all their works would be lost.
-The spoils of their war, those sentient beings born of their cooperation at the time of creation, would be destroyed if an agreement was not reached.
+The gods agreed on but one thing—should they continue their struggle across the face of creation, all their works would be lost.
+The spoils of their war, humans born of their cooperation at the dawn of time, would become extinct if an agreement was not reached.

-So they came, one by one, to a distant corner of Arcanearth, until all 21 were assembled.
-The agreement was made, spelled out to the letter.
-I was the manifest symbol of that covenant, and its enforcement.
-The Godslayer.
+So they came, one by one, to a distant corner of the world, until all 21 were assembled.
+The agreement was made, spelled out in the blood of each god.
+I was the manifest symbol of that covenant, and its enforcer: the Godslayer.

 The oath each god made in turn bound their fate to me.
-As they spoke their agreement, their name became etched onto my surface.
+Upon binding themselves to the Compact, the names of the gods became etched into my surface.
 Then they left, never to set foot personally in creation again, on pain of death.
 I was left in the care of a human warrior.
 Centuries passed.
-My purpose was forgotten—the Godslayer was used in battles and wars as any other blade.
-My pieces were split apart from use and time, but my nature cannot be destroyed.
+The Godslayer was used in battles and wars as any other blade.
+My purpose was forgotten and my pieces split apart from use and time, but my nature cannot be destroyed.

 Mulcarn breaks his vow.
-Take me to him, for he has forfeit his life, and is sentenced to die upon my blade.
-Take me to him.
+Take me to him, for he has forfeit his existence and is sentenced to die upon my blade.
+Take me to him now.

 AGE OF REBIRTH

 Much like the Doviello of the prior age, men from various tribes began to gather under a dark banner.
 This time they are responding to a promise of arcane power.
 Lead by Tebryn Arbandi and Os-Gabella, they are called the Sheaim, powerful summoners who share their secrets openly.
 Their sorcerers and priests of the Veil finally succeed in weakening the walls of creation sufficiently for Hyborem, archangel of Agares, to break through.
 The archfiend is accompanied by a host of demons who quickly establish their Infernal empire upon the world’s new incarnation, arcanearth.

-Basium, archangel of Arawn, enters Arcanearth through the Mercurian Gate created by archmages and high priests of the Bannor.
+Basium, archangel of Arawn, enters arcanearth through the Mercurian Gate created by mages and high priests of the Bannor.
 Like Hyborem, Basium assumes a physical form to directly lead his new empire of angels and mortal followers.
 The celestial and infernal empires are relatively weak.
 Each seeks to outmaneuver the other through trade and alliances with the established mortal kingdoms.

 Hastur, archangel of Mammon, invades the watery vault of Danalin.
 Finding the god still sleeping, Hastur begins whispering to him, causing nightmares that are reflected in creation.
 Mortals sensitive to these nightmares found the Cult of the Overlords.
 The Lanun are vulnerable to the Overlord’s promise of power over the wind and the waves.